sevakkalpesh315/CleanCode-Architecture-Demo/README.md

 I've found that the most practical way to build Android apps with Clean is with the following approach.
 This is how this sample app is structured:
 Outer layers
 * The presentation layer has a standard MVP structure.
 All Activites and Fragments, everything view related and user-facing is put into the layer.
-* Database specific code is inside the storage layer.
+* Database specific code is inside the domain layer.
-* Network specific code is inside the network layer.
+* Network specific code is inside the data layer.
 * Any other framework specific code would be put into its own layer, for example in Android a bluetooth layer is something I often have.
 Inner/Core layer
 * Business logic is put into the domain layer.
 Although I am omitting a middle layer, that is not actually true.
 Because my presentation layer actually includes Presenters, this provides a good separation of code between presentation and domain layers.
 Communication between layers is done using interfaces as explained in the blog linked above.
 In short, the inner layer only uses an interface while its the job of the outer layer to implement it.
 This way the inner layer only cares about calling methods on an interface, without actually knowing what is going on under the hood.
 You can read more about it in my detailed guide.

-Explain the process
+# What steps to follow to create clean code?